 ”In our naivety we thought we were allowed to do whatever we wanted to and I opened sessions that included fists.
 We were very authentic in our own way and went there to do our sessions and asserted these ideas.
 People starred at us and we created rumours.
 Lots of people also liked it and they congratulated us to our courage.”

 ”We started to find out how far we could go with our free behaviour and Kirsten never wore anything but pantyhose.
 I remember that we went to ’Far out, there was this disco where they discussed if they should allow us in or not.
 Two men were against it because they were afraid that we might provoke trouble, but three women took off their t-shirts in solidarity with us.
 They were very impressed with how Kirsten handled all the potentially troubling situations with her charisma.
 Nobody ever dared to touch her, in fact the more she showed the more respect and admiration she got.”

 Simon started seeing a chance to create these kinds of happenings as parties in one of the first techno places in the city, but only Tuesdays were available.

 ”We just had to declare Tuesday a cult day.”

-Kitkat – not an instant success
+KitKat – not an instant success

 ”If you have all these genius ideas and they are stuck in your mind they don’t do anything for anyone.
 In the beginning, KitKat wasn’t very successful.
 The seventh party we held had only 25 people and it was one week before my 34th birthday, so it was already one year longer

-than what I had set my mind to.
+then what I had set my mind to.
 I thought it wasn’t really what I wanted it to be, but during that last week something changed.”

 ”There was a lesbian party that wanted to change their Wednesdays to Tuesdays which made us trade days.
 I invited everybody for free to our party that Wednesday, even people I met on the street.
 The party got completely full and had a very good quality, People were there for